Quasi-normal modes and absorption section from regular black holes immersed in perfect fluid dark matter: Absorption cross section

 To obtain absorption cross section of scalar wave from the black hole, the first step is to solve \eqref{ec.ts} numerically from near the event horizon $r_+$ to a sufficiently large radius $r_0$ under the boundary conditions \eqref{eqbcfd}.
 Using the far-away behaviour given above, we determine $A_{\text{in}}$ and $A_{\text{out}}$ from $R_l(r_*)$ and $\frac{dR(r_*)}{dr_*}$.
 Thus, the reflection coefficient is then calculated.

-Fig. \ref{f4} shows that the amplitudes of the absorption cross-sections asymptotically approach a constant value as $\omega M$ increases.
-For fixed values of the parameter $q_{i}$, the Bardeen PFDM solution yields higher absorption cross-sections compared to the Hayward and ABG PFDM counterparts.
+Fig. \ref{f4} shows that the amplitudes of the absorption cross sections asymptotically approach a constant value as $\omega M$ increases.
+For fixed values of the parameter $q_{i}$, the Bardeen solution yields higher absorption cross-sections compared to the Hayward and ABG counterparts.
 Additionally, the difference among the curves becomes increasingly pronounced with larger $q_{i}$ values, indicating a significant dependence of the amplitude on $q_{i}$.